GOP counters Biden’s infrastructure plan with $928 billion offer as President’s adviser slams opposition - News Break

 GOP counters Biden’s infrastructure plan with $928 billion offer as President’s adviser slams opposition

-(CNN) — Senate Republicans made a $928 billion counteroffer to President Joe Biden’s sweeping infrastructure proposal Thursday morning as one of the President’s closest advisers rallies allies to embrace the White House’s proposals.
-The group of Senate Republicans negotiating with Biden on infrastructure unveiled their latest infrastructure counter-proposal Thursday morning,...www.channel3000.com
+Senate Republicans made a $928 billion counteroffer to President Joe Biden’s sweeping infrastructure proposal Thursday morning as one of the President’s closest advisers rallies allies to embrace the White House’s proposals.
+The group of Senate Republicans negotiating with Biden on infrastructure unveiled their latest infrastructure counter-proposal Thursday morning, just ahead...abc17news.com